B-AROL-O/RUCHE/README.md

 - The `ros2_bt_bridge` has the purpose to translate ROS 2 topics and commands to simple messages which are broadcasted using the BLE ([Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy)) protocol.

+In order to communicate with the BLE device, `ros2_bt_bridge` uses the Python [Bleak](https://bleak.readthedocs.io/) package which provides an abstraction of the BLE device on Windows, Linux and macOS.

 ### Package: Elegoo Smart Car Kit

 For the sake of demonstrating the control of a physical robot, we chose the [Elegoo Smart Car Kit v3](https://eu.elegoo.com/en-it/blogs/arduino-projects/elegoo-smart-robot-car-kit-v3-0-plus-v3-0-v2-0-tutorial) - an inexpensive four-wheeled robot which is ideal for education.
 However, the architecture of RUCHE is quite flexible and may easily be adapted to more sophisticated and capable robots.